Julinaut/julianskitchen/readme.md

     - Mending Touch
         - Awkward Potion + Resin Clump
         - Makes the affected repair any tool slowly over time by holding it in their main hand while the effect is active.
+    - Firewalk
+      - Awkward Potion + Fire Charge
+      - Sets fire to the ground around the affected entity.
+      - Only stage three (after applying 2 glowstone dust) comes with fire resistance.
+This means ‘Firewalk’ and ‘Firewalk II’ are considered harmful effects.
+‘Firewalk III’ is only harmful to others around you.
+      - Also: I might not have to tell you this but: **Be careful.** You’re playing with fire!
+    - Precipitation
+        - Awkward Potion + Heart of the Sea
+        - Instantly changes the weather
+            - ‘Precipitation’ changes the weather to rain.
+            - ‘Precipitation II’ changes the weather to thunderstorm.
+        - Adding a Fermented Spider Eye Item to any Precipitation Potion, turns it into a ‘Clear Sky’ Potion, which changes the weather to a clear sky.
+    - Sandtrap
+        - Awkward Potion + Short Dry Grass
+        - Makes the affected entity leak sand.
+Until suffocation, if the effect level is at least as high as the height of the target in blocks.
+(Sandtrap II, leaks sand up to two blocks high.
+Sandtrap III up to three blocks)
+    - Growth
+        - Awkward Potion + Fermented Spider Eye
+        - Applies a fertilizing effect similar to the Bone Meal Item, on the ground where the affected entity walks.

 - Adds Potion Bundle item
     - Works similar to the Bundle item but can only hold potions and bottles.
     - Holds up to 6 bottles.
         - (Can be changed via `julianskitchen:potion_bundle_capacity` gamerule)
-        - One bottle can be a water bottle, a potion, an empty glass bottle or a honey bottle.
+        - One bottle can be a Water Bottle, a Potion, a Glass Bottle, a Honey Bottle, Dragon’s Breath, an Ominous Bottle or a Bottle o’ Enchanting
     - Only displays one topmost item in tooltip.
         - (Can be changed via `julianskitchen:potion_bundle_visible_count` gamerule)
     - Can be crafted using 3 rabbit hide, 5 leather and one wool block of any color.
         - ![recipe](media/potionBundleRecipe.png)
-        - Can be dyed any color by combining the Potion Bundle with a dye in crafting. **BE CAREFUL: Dying a Potion Bundle removes its content.
-This will get fixed in the future.**
+        - Can be dyed any color by combining the Potion Bundle with a dye in crafting.

 ---

 ## Installation & Requirements